 It is important to note that the company will only be subjected to tax if the foreign-sourced income is remitted to Singapore.
 However, the same income will not be taxed if it has already been subjected to a tax rate of at least 15%.
 Keep in mind that the company has to be a Singapore tax resident.

-The Singapore tax system works a little different when it is applied to e-commerce businesses in Singapore.
+The Singapore tax system works a little differently when it is applied to e-commerce businesses in Singapore.
 To determine the source of income, it is important for you as a business owner to understand the nature of your profits, as well as the kind of transactions that contribute to those profits.

 The Benefits of Singapore Tax for E-Commerce Businesses